Laundry Facts & SpinZone News

 The term for self-serve laundry facilities started evolving with the popularity of “The Laundromat.”

-In 1940, while working for Westinghouse, public relations pioneer George Edward Pendray coined the name “Laundromat,” believed to be derived from a combination of the words laundry and automat – the latter, where simple foods are serviced by vending machines, sometimes in a cafeteria-style environment.
+In 1940, while working for Westinghouse, public relations pioneer George Edward Pendray coined the name “Laundromat,” believed to be derived from a combination of the words laundry and automat – the latter, where simple foods are served by vending machines, sometimes in a cafeteria-style environment.
 It is worth noting he is also responsible for coining the phrase “Time Capsule.”

 Pre-World War II, automatic washing machines were becoming commonplace but when the United States entered the war, production of many items, including domestic automatic washers, ceased to help support the war effort.
 R&D (Research and Development), however, was allowed to continue.
 Post-war production of washers resumed in 1946 with the latest and greatest technology and a new time-saving automatic washing machine was soon a successful emerging product called the Laundromat for Westinghouse.